In Depth Baby Product Reviews Led by a Pediatrician

 The Best Booster Seats

-We've tested more than 80 car seats in different categories.
-If you are unsure which kind of car seat is right for you, check out our Best Car Seats Review to get more information.
-We also have reviews for the best infant car seats for a new baby and top-ranked convertible car seats for older babies.
+We've tested more than 90 car seats in different categories.
+If you are unsure which type of car seat is right for your child, check out our Best Car Seats Review to get more information.
+We also have reviews for infant car seats for a new baby and top-ranked convertible car seats for older babies.
 If you are looking for other baby gear, we've compiled a list of award winners for easy browsing.

 Awards Editors' Choice Award